cloudmesh-community/fa19-516-165/datacenter.md

 On Jan 23, 2017, United Airlines suffered from a IT data center outage.
 This outage prevented United Airlines pilots from getting key data and passengers could not check their flights' information from internet.
-Thus, the company on that day cancelled 200 flights due to the Federal Aviation Administration's (FAA) ground stop for the its scheduled flights.[5]
+Thus, the company on that day cancelled over 200 flights due to the Federal Aviation Administration's (FAA) ground stop for the its scheduled flights.[5]
 It assumed that on average, 200 passengers on one domestic flights.
 In total, over 4,000 passengers had to reschedule their travel.
 On average, the net profit for one passengers